mbseid/blog/_posts/2019-05-24-acing-a-technical-interview-part-II.markdown

 **Operations**

-* enqueue: Add item to the end of the Queue - O(1)
+* enqueue: Add item to the end of the queue - O(1)
-* dequeue: Takes item off the top of the stack - O(1)
+* dequeue: Takes item off the top of the stack- O(n) - Cause: moving all the array items one to the left.

 **Javascript**